uzzielperez/uzzielperez.github.io/_posts/2020-07-03-WeirdBrain.md

 I am going to do my best to live every day the best way I can.
 No matter the conditions and constraints.
 As long as I'm not hurting anyone or doing anything unwelcome.
 Am going to take a break from writing too and rethink my ways.
 So it might take a while before I can write about the things I've said I'd like to write about.

-I don't feel super ok now, to be honest.
+But the truth is, I don't feel super ok now.
+It feels sort of worse than breaking my leg.
 Weird Brain.
+Again, it is what it is.

  I'm going to get coke zero.
 I'm thirsty.
 And then maybe I'll hop on to a bus somewhere again. :)